pwrzosek/tJMagnonHolon/docs/src/advanced.md

 ---

-For numerical diagnalization of an abstract model like the one above, it is important to determine its symmetries.
-Those symmetries generate quatities that are conserved by the model.
+For numerical diagonalization of an abstract model like the one above, it is important to determine its symmetries.
+Those symmetries generate quantities that are conserved by the model.
 When writing the matrix of the model Hamiltonian in a basis, the basis may incorporate those symmetries, i.e. the basis states can be taken as eigen-states of the symmetry operators.
-Eigen-states that correspond to different eigen-values of the symmetry operator are orthogonal.
-Thus Hamiltonian written in such a basis will consist of orthogonal blocks that can be enumerated by the eigen-values of the symmetry operators used for the basis construction.
+Eigen-states that correspond to different eigenvalues of the symmetry operator are orthogonal.
+Thus, Hamiltonian written in such a basis will consist of orthogonal blocks that can be enumerated by the eigenvalues of the symmetry operators used for the basis construction.
 Each such block can be diagonalized separately, decreasing the amount of memory needed to store the Hamiltonian matrix and resulting eigen-states.
 But what constitutes a symmetry of our model?
 The word symmetry may be misleading in this case, since the symmetry does not have to reflect only geometrical properties.
 What we really look for when asking about the symmetries of the Hamiltonian, are operators that commute with the Hamiltonian,
 ```math
 [\hat{H}, \hat{O}] = 0.
 ```

-Some of the conserved quantities are pretty easy to notice.
-For example, size ``L`` of the system is one of them.
-What is the operator for the system size?
-We don't have to define it explicitely.
-It is enough for us that ``L`` enumerates its eigen-values.
+At the beginning, let us observe that the size ``L`` of the system is conserved by the model Hamiltonian.

 Next, we can observe that our Hamiltonian does not change the number of electrons (holes).
 The corresponding operator is ``\hat{N} = \sum_i \hat{\tilde{n}}_i``.
 One can check that,
 ```math
 [\hat{H}, \hat{N}] = 0.
 ```
-The eigen-values of ``\hat{N}`` are simply ``N_e \in \{0, 1, 2, ..., L\}``.
+The eigenvalues of ``\hat{N}`` are simply ``N_e \in \{0, 1, 2, ..., L\}``.
 This operator does not influence the system size either.
-Thus subspace for given ``L`` can be split into futher subspaces with different electron occupancy ``N_e``.
+Thus, subspace for given ``L`` can be split into further subspaces with different electron occupancy ``N_e``.

 In similar way, once we set a system size ``L`` and number of electrons ``N_e``, such subspace can be split into subspaces with different magnetization ``S^z_{\mathrm{tot}}``.
 The corresponding operator is ``\hat{S}^z_{\mathrm{tot}} = \sum_i \hat{S}^z_i``.
 It indeed commutes with the Hamiltonian and does not break considered so far symmetries